Timur Frunze: Early life

-Frunze was born on 5 April 1923 in Kharkov, Ukrainian SSR, to Mikhail and Sophia Frunze.
+Frunze was born on 5 April 1923 in Kharkov, Ukrainian SSR (now Kharkiv, Ukraine), to Mikhail and Sophia Frunze.
 He was named after the founder of Timurid Empire Tamerlane, whose war skills were admired by his father.
 His father was the revolutionary leader and reformer of the Red Army, who in January 1925 was appointed People's Commissar for Military and Navy Affairs and President of the Military Revolutionary Council.
 However, he died of surgery in October when Timur was only two years old.
 Timur's mother Sophia committed suicide in 1926.
 As a result, both Timur and his sister Tatyana were raised by their grandmother.

 Following the death of their grandmother in 1931, Timur and Tatyana were adopted by their father's friend People's Commissar Kliment Voroshilov, who received permission for adoption by a special resolution of the Politburo of the Central Committee of the All-Union Communist Party of Bolsheviks.
 Voroshilov had no children of his own, and he permanently adopted Timur and Tatyana in 1931.